0%

 • International Protection: If you are an asylum seeker (protection internacional), you must have submitted your application before December 31, 2025.

 • The “Digital” Route: Most applications will be done online.
-It is highly recommended to get a Digital Certificate or Cl@ve PIN now, so you can submit your own paperwork the day the portal opens.
+It is highly recommended to get a Digital Certificate or Cl@ve PIN now, so you can submit your paperwork the day the portal opens.

 • Vulnerable Groups: Special priority and simplified rules are being set for people in “vulnerable situations,” such as those with health issues or those living with school-aged children.